-Name Age Position Wahid Nawabi 48 President and Chief Executive Officer Teresa Covington 54 Sr. Vice President and Chief Financial Officer Kirk Flittie 55 Vice President and General Manager, UAS Ken Karklin 48 Vice President and General Manager, EES
+Name Age Position Wahid Nawabi 1 48 President and Chief Executive Officer Teresa Covington 54 Sr. Vice President and Chief Financial Officer Kirk Flittie 55 Vice President and General Manager, UAS Ken Karklin 48 Vice President and General Manager, EES

-The background and experience of Mr. Nawabi is detailed on page 14.
+1. The background and experience of Mr. Nawabi is detailed on page 14.

 Teresa Covington was appointed our Senior Vice President and Chief Financial Officer effective March 1, 2017.
 She previously served as the company's vice president of finance from July 2015 to March 1, 2017 and as our interim chief financial officer from February 2015 to July 2015.
 Ms. Covington joined the company in May 2011, serving as our Vice President of Finance, EES until February 2015.
 Prior to joining the company, from August 2000 to May 2011, Ms. Covington served as senior vice president and chief financial officer of Line 6, Inc., a global designer and manufacturer of musical instruments that is now part of Yamaha.
-She earned an M.B.A. from Stanford University Graduate School of Business, an M.S. in electrical engineering from the University of Illinois at Urbana-Champaign.
+She earned an M.B.A. from Stanford University Graduate School of Business, an M.S. in electrical engineering from the University of Southern California and a B.S. in electrical engineering from the University of Illinois at Urbana-Champaign.